-4. The physician's report should identify the muscles tested.
-Characteristics of the examination should be noted as described in the overview of needle EMG above.
+6. The physician's report should identify the muscles tested.
+Characteristics of the examination should be noted as described in the overview of needle EMG above, as well as specific discussion about the presence or absence of jitter and other abnormalities in the muscles tested.